 My idea is to be Terra Conscious.
-You always have to be aware of the planet whether it’s water, land, air, or trees or whatever it is that you’re passionate about.
+You always have to be aware of the planet whether it’s water, land, air, trees, or whatever it is that you’re passionate about.
 But you must be aware of it.
 Every little choice you make is impacting it and in turn, that is impacting you and your quality of life.

-The idea was that can we create a business, which can help people become Terra Conscious in their day to day life.
+The idea was that can we create a business, which can help people become Terra Conscious in their day-to-day life.
 At the same time to create platforms to benefit those who don’t have access to this information or related opportunities.

 Terra Conscious is a very young startup.
 This is our third year and we are constantly striving to improve our direction and vision.
 We hope it will grow and want to be in the edu-travel space.